joshayoung/joshayoung_website/src/content/2017-06-09-clean-code-takeaways.md

 * Classes should be small.
 * Classes should have a single responsibility.
 * A class name should describe its single responsibility.
-* A class should follow the <a href='https://en.wikipedia.org/wiki/Single_responsibility_principle'>Single Responsibility Principle</a>.
+* A class should follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)